The State of UX Research

 Over the past eight years, we have witnessed the rise of innovative design tools.
 The well earned popularity of UX Design and Design Thinking drive this innovation forward.
 Sketch kicked off the revolution in 2010 by specifically focusing on UI design (a huge step up from Photoshop!).
 Other great tools like InVision and UXPin and many more followed.
 They proved a big improvement again for the design process.
 The next step in this design evolution was Figma and it brought real-time design collaboration directly to the browser.

 Research fuels design and no great design comes without research.
-Running moderated user interviews and user tests have traditionally come painfully and slowly because of recruitment, scheduling, transcribing and other unpleasant steps.
+User interviews and user tests have traditionally come painfully and slowly because of recruitment, scheduling, transcribing and other unpleasant steps.

 While we’ve witnessed this boom in design tool innovation, we've seen fewer improvements with research tools.
 Research product innovation lags behind researchers’ needs: When a UX Researcher needs to prepare weeks ahead to recruit users, that's clearly not something you should do in 2018.

 This was the main reason, we started with PingPong: to change the status-quo in stagnating research tools and to make user interviews as easy as ordering an Uber.
 We believe UX research should be easy, effortless and fun, and we must catalyze research with better tools.

 In the past two years though, the speed of research innovation seems to be changing, starting with new and better products.
 As the founder of a UX research startup, I’ve been following these closely and I’m going to give you an overview of some of the great tools out there.